Motorhome Hire for Yorkshire Three Peaks Challenge

 Preparation is key.
 Train on shorter walks in the weeks before your attempt, building up distance and elevation gain.
 Carry sufficient food and water for the full day - there are no shops or reliable water sources on the route between Horton and the finish.
 Energy bars, sandwiches, nuts, and at least two litres of water per person are minimum requirements.
 A head torch is essential if you expect to be walking into the evening, and a fully charged phone with an offline OS map is a sensible backup to your physical map and compass.

 The Yorkshire Three Peaks is more than a walk - it is a test of character that rewards you with some of the finest upland scenery in England.
-Whether you are training for charity, testing your fitness, or simply ticking off one of the great British outdoor challenges, a motorhome from Heath's Motorhome Hire gives you the perfect base camp.
+A motorhome from Heath's Motorhome Hire gives you a proper base camp for the challenge, with a warm bed and a hot meal waiting at the end of the walk.
 Collect from our Pontefract depot, drive to the Dales, and prepare for a day you will never forget.
+To arrange motorhome hire yorkshire three peaks, get in touch with our Pontefract team.

 Perfect for Your Adventure